sun221/Dec-Profibus/README.md

 * Configuration
 * Data Exchange

-A standar use looks like :
+A normal use looks like :
 ```sh
 $ python3 slave1 no slave_addr
 ```
 ```sh
 $ python3 slave1 /dev/USBttyx slave_addr
 ```
-PS: you should note that slave_addr is the Slave address , and "no" is for socket use
+PS: you should note that slave_addr is the Slave address , and "no" is for socket use i.e (no = do not use socket)
 ##### For a recon use :
 When using socket bus :
 ```sh